 Which children get priority

-If a community school run by the council receives more applications for school places than it has available, a list of five rules is used to decide which children get offered a place first.
+If a community school or an academy receives more applications for school places than it has available, a list of five rules is used to decide which children get offered a place first.

 These rules are known as school admission priorities.